Lee--Yang zeroes of the Curie--Weiss ferromagnet, unitary Hermite polynomials, and the backward heat flow: Abstract

 \section{Abstract}

 The backward heat flow on the real line started from the initial condition $z^n$ results in the classical $n$-th Hermite polynomial whose zeroes are distributed according to the Wigner semicircle law in the large $n$ limit.
 Similarly, the backward heat flow with the periodic initial condition $(\sin \frac \theta 2)^n$ leads to trigonometric or unitary analogues of the Hermite polynomials.
-These polynomials are closely related to the partition function of the Curie-Weiss model and appeared in the work of Mirabelli on finite free probability.
+These polynomials are closely related to the partition function of the Curie--Weiss model and appeared in the work of Mirabelli on finite free probability.
+We relate the $n$-th unitary Hermite polynomial to the expected characteristic polynomial of a unitary random matrix obtained by running a Brownian motion on the unitary group $U(n)$.
 We identify the global distribution of zeroes of the unitary Hermite polynomials as the free unitary normal distribution.
-We also compute the asymptotics of these polynomials or, equivalently, the free energy of the Curie-Weiss model in a complex external field.
-We identify the global distribution of the Lee-Yang zeroes of this model.
+We also compute the asymptotics of these polynomials or, equivalently, the free energy of the Curie--Weiss model in a complex external field.
+We identify the global distribution of the Lee--Yang zeroes of this model.
 Finally, we show that the backward heat flow applied to a high-degree real-rooted polynomial (respectively, trigonometric polynomial) induces, on the level of the asymptotic distribution of its roots, a free Brownian motion (respectively, free unitary Brownian motion).